ICH E2D post-approval safety data management - scientific guideline

 A presentation highlighting the significant changes to the original ICH E2D Guideline from 2003 is available for support; Stakeholders should refer to the complete E2D(R1) Guideline to obtain a full overview on all the changes and updates.

-An information paper is currently being developed to explain the alignment of ICH E2B(R3) specifications with the revised ICH E2D guideline.
-It will provide guidance for the data element E2B(R3) “C.5.4 Study Type Where Reaction(s) / Event(s) Were Observed”, which will be updated with new values to align with E2D(R1) new recommendations; This will allow to better classify solicited reports originating from patient support programs, market research programs, or from organized data collection systems with source data from digital platforms.
+An information paper has also been published to explain the alignment of ICH E2B(R3) specifications with the revised ICH E2D guideline.
+It provides information on the updates to the two existing ICH E2B(R3) data-elements: “C.1.3 Type of Report” and “C.5.4 Study Type Where Reaction(s) / Event(s) Were Observed”.
+ICH Code List 8 (CL8) has been updated to accommodate the new values in data element C.5.4 that should allow to better classify solicited reports originating from patient support programs, market research programs, or from organized data collection systems with source data from digital platforms.
+The implementation in the EU of the new values will be addressed at a later stage through the change management process for the EudraVigilance system.

-Keywords: Adverse event (AE), adverse drug reaction (ADR), spontaneous reports, solicited reports, organised data collection system (ODCS), digital platform, social media, mobile health technologies, patient support program (PSP), market research program (MRP), non-interventional studies with primary data collection, non-interventional studies with secondary use of data, lack of efficacy, overdose, abuse, misuse, medication error, occupational exposure, pregnancy and lactation exposure, post-approval drug safety information, individual case safety report (ICSR), duplicate management , follow-up information, reporting timeframes.
+Keywords: Adverse event (AE), adverse drug reaction (ADR), spontaneous reports, solicited reports, organised data collection system (ODCS), digital platform, social media, mobile health technologies, patient support program (PSP), market research program (MRP), non-interventional studies with primary data collection, non-interventional studies with secondary use of data, lack of efficacy, overdose, abuse, misuse, medication error, occupational exposure, exposure during pregnancy and breastfeeding, post-approval drug safety information, individual case safety report (ICSR), duplicate management, follow-up information, reporting timeframes.

 Current effective version